nikhilbagoriya/galaxy-printer/README.md

 ## 🏢 About Us

-Based in **Noida, Uttar Pradesh**, Galaxy Enterprises provides end-to-end printing solutions, from **wholesale distribution** to **on-demand services**, making us a one-stop shop for businesses across Delhi NCR.
+Based in **Kotputli, Jaipur, Rajasthan**, Galaxy Enterprises provides end-to-end printing solutions, from **wholesale distribution** to **on-demand services**, making us a one-stop shop for businesses across Kotputli.

 ---